-Once you have determined the type of your Tort Claim, please review the Trust Claim Form to determine the specific sections you need to complete and the specific documentation you need to submit.
-Category A Asbestos Claims will only be Allowed if a Proof of Claim was timely filed with the Bankruptcy Court by the Claims Bar Date.
+To file a Tort Claim with the Trust, you must complete the Trust Claim Form and submit the Injured Party's Proof of Claim and any other documentation required by the Trust Claim Form.
+Please review the Trust Claim Form to determine the specific documentation you need to submit.
+Your claim will only be Allowed if a Proof of Claim was timely filed with the Bankruptcy Court by the Claims Bar Date.